rubiefawn/remedy/shimmer.md

 Not all mastery is applicable to rolls.
 Here are the exceptions:

-- **Armor:** Mastery with light, medium, and heavy armor removes some of the drawbacks of wearing armor.
+- **Armor:** mastery with armor allows the wearer to ignore some restrictions.
 - **Language:** Mastery in a language might provide dominance in specific situations with the approval of the Storyteller, such as mimicking a different dialect or accent, or penning a letter asking for help from the king.
 - **Magic:** many spells are more reliable or effective with mastery.